This means: The value of the negative input resistance must be greater than the series resistance (ESR) of the crystal.

 F.2: Influence on the transient response safety

-If the value of the negative input resistance is too small (i.e. -Rneg is too weak), the following happens:
+If the amount of the negative input resistance is too small (i.e. -Rneg is too weak), the following happens:

-- The quartz receives too little energy → slow oscillation or no oscillation at all
+- The crystal receives too little energy → slow or no oscillation

-- Oscillation only starts at a higher supply voltage or temperature
+- The oscillation only starts at a higher supply voltage or temperature

-- Start-up in low-power operating modes becomes unreliable
+- The start-up in low-power operating modes becomes unreliable

 Typical cause:

-Some modern MCUs have weak oscillator amplifiers for efficiency reasons, which means that -Rneg is smaller than in older IC generations.
+For efficiency reasons, some modern MCUs have weak oscillator amplifiers, which means that -Rneg is smaller than in older IC generations.
 At the same time, many designs work with small load capacitances or long traces, which increases parasitic losses.

-Q.3: Why are crystals with low ESR particularly important?
+F.3: Why crystals with low ESR are particularly important

-The ESR of the crystal defines its internal losses.
-A low ESR means
+The ESR of the quartz crystal defines its internal losses.
+A low ESR means:

-- high transient stability even with weak oscillator stages
+- High transient response reliability even with weak oscillator stages

 - More stable oscillation over temperature